valarion/WebEng2014/formats/xml/README.md

-# Serialization formats :: JAXB 2.0
+# XML with JAXB 2.0
 This project contains a demonstration of [JAXB 2.0](http://docs.oracle.com/javase/tutorial/jaxb/intro/).
 JAXB provides a way to bind XML schemas and Java classes.

 The following examples are included: